 - Next, you need to write a line of code to perform some activity to each cell we are looping the range.

 - In the end, end the code for a loop.

 Loop Through Entire Column and a Row using VBA

-In the same way, you can loop through each cell of a row using the following code that is just like the code we have used in the earlier example, the only difference is the range that we have specified.
+In the same way, you can loop through each cell of a row using the following code which is just like the code we used in the earlier example, the only difference is the range that we have specified.